zakirhussainb/high-level-design/QUESTIONS.md

 5.  **Token Validation and Authorization:** The internal service receives the request.
 It first **validates the token's signature** to ensure it came from a trusted source (the gateway) and has not been tampered with.
 It can do this without any external network calls.
 After extracting the principal's identity and roles from the token, the service then performs its own **authorization logic** to determine if this specific principal is allowed to perform the requested operation.

 This pattern provides a secure and decoupled way to handle security, centralizing authentication while allowing each service to be the authority on its own permissions.

+# System Design Interview Questions: Control Planes & Data Planes

+Here are several interview questions and answers based on the provided chapter, focusing on the control plane/data plane architectural pattern for designing scalable and resilient systems.

+---

+## Question 1: The Control Plane / Data Plane Pattern

+**Scenario:** You are designing a large-scale API Gateway.
+You quickly realize that the endpoint for handling high-volume, performance-sensitive client traffic has very different architectural requirements (e.g., prioritize availability) than the endpoint used by administrators to manage API key configurations (e.g., prioritize consistency).

+**Question:** Describe the **control plane/data plane** architectural pattern and how you would apply it to this API Gateway.
+What is **"static stability,"** and why is it a critical design principle for the relationship between the two planes?

+### Solution

+This scenario of competing requirements is the classic motivation for splitting a component into a **control plane** and a **data plane**.

+#### The Control Plane / Data Plane Pattern

+* **Data Plane:** This part of the system encompasses all functionality that lies on the **critical path** of every client request.
+Its primary requirements are to be highly available, fast, and able to scale massively.
+In the API Gateway example, the data plane would be the service that handles the main routing of client requests to internal services.
+It should prioritize **availability** over strong consistency.

+* **Control Plane:** This part of the system is **not on the critical path**.
+Its role is to assist the data plane by managing its configuration and metadata.
+It has less strict scaling requirements but often needs to provide a **consistent** view of its state.
+For the API Gateway, the control plane would be the service that manages the configuration, such as API key creation and rate-limiting rules.

+#### The Principle of Static Stability

+For this separation to be effective, the data plane must be designed to withstand failures in the control plane.
+This concept is called **static stability**.

+It means that if the control plane becomes temporarily unavailable, the data plane must **continue to operate** with its last known, potentially stale configuration rather than stopping altogether.

+This is a critical design principle because a system with a **hard dependency** between its planes can only be as available as its *least* available component.
+If the data plane (which might have 99.99% availability) has a hard dependency on a control plane with only 99% availability, the overall system's availability drops to 98.99% (`0.9999 * 0.99`), completely defeating the purpose of the separation.
+By designing for static stability, we ensure the critical data path remains available even when the non-critical management plane is down.

+---

+## Question 2: Protecting the Control Plane from the Data Plane

+**Scenario:** You have designed a system with a control plane that provides configuration to a large, auto-scaling fleet of data plane instances.
+You are concerned that during a mass restart or a large scale-out event, all the data plane instances will try to fetch their initial configuration from the control plane simultaneously.
+This "thundering herd" could overload and crash the control plane, which in turn could prevent the data plane instances from starting, leading to a major outage.

+**Question:** This scale imbalance is a significant risk.
+Describe a **hybrid architectural approach** that uses both an intermediate file store and direct communication to solve this problem.
+Explain how this design handles both the initial bulk configuration load and ongoing, low-latency updates.

+### Solution

+This is a classic scale imbalance problem where the much larger data plane can inadvertently DDoS its own control plane.
+The most robust solution is a hybrid approach that gets the best of both worlds: the scalability of a file store for bulk reads and the low latency of direct pushes for frequent updates.

+#### The Hybrid Architecture Workflow

+1.  **Intermediate Store for Snapshots:** The control plane periodically dumps a full **snapshot** of its entire state to a highly scalable, intermediate file store (like AWS S3 or Azure Storage).
+2.  **Control Plane Pushes Deltas:** For ongoing, frequent changes, the control plane maintains persistent connections to the running data plane instances and **pushes small delta updates** to them as the configuration changes.
+3.  **Data Plane Startup:** The key to this design is the startup sequence for a data plane instance:
+    * First, the instance reads the large, initial configuration **snapshot** from the scalable file store.
+This is the bulk read.
+    * Then, it connects to the control plane and requests only the small **delta** of changes that have occurred since the snapshot was created.
+    * After that, it simply listens for ongoing delta pushes from the control plane.

+#### How it Solves the Problem

+This hybrid approach elegantly solves the scale imbalance:
+* **The intermediate file store absorbs the massive load** of bulk reads during a thundering herd event, completely protecting the control plane.
+* **The direct push mechanism provides low-latency propagation** for small, frequent configuration changes during normal operation.

+This design ensures the control plane is never overwhelmed, whether during a massive scale-out event or during normal operation, while still allowing for fast configuration updates.

+---

+## Question 3: The Importance of Closing the Loop

+**Scenario:** A team has built a CI/CD pipeline that automatically deploys new builds of a service to production.
+In its current form, the pipeline simply pushes the new version to all servers and then reports "success."
+However, several recent deployments have caused outages because the new build contained a bug (e.g., a missing configuration file) that caused the service to crash immediately upon startup.

+**Question:** From a **control theory** perspective, what is missing from this CI/CD pipeline (the control plane)?
+Describe the three essential ingredients of a **closed-loop system** and explain how you would redesign this pipeline to be a closed-loop system that can detect and automatically react to a bad deployment.

+### Solution

+From a control theory perspective, the CI/CD pipeline is a control plane, and the running service is the data plane.
+The problem with the current pipeline is that it's an **open-loop** system; it performs an action but never checks the outcome.
+What's missing is the feedback loop.

+#### The Three Ingredients of a Closed Loop

+A robust, autonomous system requires a closed feedback loop, which consists of three essential ingredients:

+1.  **Monitor:** The ability to observe the current state of the system being controlled (the data plane).
+2.  **Compare:** The ability to evaluate the monitored state against the desired state.
+3.  **Action:** The ability to execute a corrective measure if a discrepancy is found between the current and desired states.

+The most commonly missing ingredient in practice is **monitoring**.

+#### Redesigning the CI/CD Pipeline as a Closed-Loop System

+To turn the risky, open-loop pipeline into a safe, closed-loop system, I would redesign it as follows:

+1.  **Action (Modified):** Instead of deploying to all servers at once, the pipeline will release the new build **incrementally** (e.g., to a small canary group first).

+2.  **Monitor (The Missing Piece):** After deploying to each increment, the pipeline will **pause** and actively **monitor** the key health metrics of the service (e.g., error rate, latency, CPU usage, and startup success).

+3.  **Compare and Corrective Action:** The pipeline will **compare** these observed metrics against a baseline of healthy behavior.
+    * **If there is no evidence of a problem**, the pipeline will proceed to the next increment of the roll-out.
+    * **If there is clear evidence that something is wrong** (e.g., error rates are spiking, or the new instances are failing to start), the pipeline will immediately **stop the roll-out** and perform a corrective action: **automatically rolling back** the change to the previous stable version.

+This closed-loop approach ensures that the control plane (the pipeline) is not just blindly pushing changes but is actively ensuring that its actions are driving the system toward a healthy desired state, and automatically correcting course when they are not.